About the Web Usability Standard

-Other terms used in the Standard, e.g. web page, archived web page, website, main content, also have specific meanings, all of which are defined in the Standard’s glossary.
+Other terms used in the Standard, for example web page, archived web page, website, main content, also have specific meanings, all of which are defined in the Standard’s glossary.

-If the website is a partnership between two or more organisations, government or non-government, it is recommended that each NZ Government organisation contributing to the website makes its participation clear by including its name and/or logo on the website’s home page.
+If the website is a partnership between 2 or more organisations, government or non-government, it’s recommended that each NZ Government organisation contributing to the website makes its participation clear by including its name and/or logo on the website’s home page.

 2. Contact information

-Government organisations are encouraged to make information available easily, widely and equitably to the people of New Zealand (except where reasons preclude such availability as specified in legislation).
+Government organisations are encouraged to make information available easily, widely and equitably to the people of NZ (except where reasons preclude such availability as specified in legislation).
 They are equally encouraged to permit the use of material in which they own the copyright, subject to acknowledgement of source.
-Accordingly, each website must contain a general copyright statement.
+Accordingly, each website must include or link to a general copyright statement.

 The site’s home page must include a visible link to the general copyright statement.
-The link’s text must be something like ‘Copyright’ to clearly indicate that its target is the site’s copyright statement, and the copyright statement must clearly indicate that it applies to the website.
+The link’s text must be something like ‘Copyright’ to clearly indicate that its target is the site’s copyright statement.

 A website that contains third party copyright material must clearly state, either within the general copyright statement and/or within or near to each item of third party copyright material: